anfe67/EUROBIS-QC/DEV_NOTES.md

   the DarwinCoreType = 1.
 Used for something else.
 So, the keying mechanism for eMoF need to be adapted.
 - Also looked at sex check for occurrence records - found error and corrected, need more automated tests.

-- TODO: Implement lookup also for basic fields reqirements (whenever there is a lookup to do really).
+- DONE: Implement lookup also for basic fields reqirements (whenever there is a lookup to do really).
 This will bring consistency and flexibility.

 - Looking at parallelization, start with a limited number of datasets, found formula to get x percent of a table at random.